Let Go (Brother Phelps album)

 Let Go is the debut studio album by American country music duo Brother Phelps.
 The duo was formed by brothers Ricky Lee and Doug Phelps, both of whom had departed the country rock band The Kentucky Headhunters in 1993.
-The album's debut single, which was the title track, peaked at #6 on the Billboard country charts.
-"Were You Really Livin'", "Eagle over Angel", and "Ever-Changing Woman" were all released as singles too.
+The album's title track and debut single peaked at No. 6 on the Billboard country singles chart.
+"Were You Really Livin'", "Eagle over Angel", and "Ever-Changing Woman" were all released as singles, too.
 Richard Young, Fred Young, and Greg Martin of The Kentucky Headhunters co-wrote the track "Everything Will Work Out Fine."